Uncategorized 1 May 2026

 First-Time Homebuyers Pilot: 2% Down Through Credit Unions

 One of the more eye-catching announcements is the First Time Homebuyers Pilot Program, which allows eligible buyers to purchase a home with as little as a 2% down payment through participating provincial credit unions.
 Details are still emerging, but for buyers who’ve been sidelined by down payment requirements, this could open a door.
+New NSAR research shows Nova Scotians are clear on what they want, 39% say smaller, more attainable homes are the top priority, ahead of any government program.

-It’s worth noting that a smaller down payment means a larger mortgage — so the qualification math and stress test still matter.
+It’s worth noting that a smaller down payment means a larger mortgage, so the qualification math and stress test still matter.
 If you’re a first-time buyer trying to figure out whether this program works for you, start with a conversation with our team.
 We’ve been helping Nova Scotians navigate first-time purchases for over 24 years and can help you connect with the right lenders and understand your full range of options.

 Student Housing Investment: Easing Campus Rental Pressure